trisfaizal/Marketing-Site/_posts/2015-08-28-seat_pricing.md

 ## Front Matter UI

 Our Jekyll support has come a long way since launching the beta a few months ago.
-We recently added the ability to have complety control over the UI displayed when editing front matter.
+We recently added the ability to have complete control over the UI displayed when editing front matter.
 Now you can have date fields, check boxes, select boxes and more.
 [Checkout the docs for the full range of possibilities](http://docs.cloudcannon.com/editing/front-matter/).

 ![](/uploads/versions/screen shot 2015-08-28 at 3.25.34 pm---x----900-563x---.png){: .screenshot}